jonmosco/kube-tmux/README.md

 ## Customization

-Colors for the default text, context, and namespace can be changed.
+Colors for the default text, context, and namespace can be changed:

 ```bash
 #(/bin/bash ~/kube-tmux/kube.tmux text context namespace)